 - Melt a candle stub (white) or a cake of paraffin to make a candle base.

 - Add the bayberry wax and strain through cheesecloth.
 Keep on the back of the stove.

 - Add your wick into a desired mold and then add melted wax.
 Allow to cool.

+If you don’t want to go to all the trouble of making your own wax. you can buy pre-made bayberry wax.
 Bayberry wax is very brittle, therefore, keep your candles small or make tapered candle sticks to ensure the candles stay in tact.